 Dr. Thompson said via email, "Women have been an important part of popularizing tattoo culture, as the practice grew from masculine subcultures and new demographic groups began collecting in earnest.
 In 2012, the Harris Poll reported that women surpassed men as tattoo collectors for the first time.
 With the changing demographics of tattoo collectors, the meaning of being inked has changed.
 For women, they still struggle with gendered public reactions, which reminds them that for women, gender appropriate tattoos remain small, cute, and hidden.
 Yet this hasn't slowed down the increase of heavily tattooed women that are represented in the media and in public, who are redefining their own concept of beauty and self-expression."

 Dr. Thompson's astute observation surrounding the way women in particular have helped to popularize tattoo culture is vital.
 It also speaks to the influence that women celebrities such as Kat Von D and Rihanna play in the public eye.
-Tattoo culture has become the subject of several reality television shows—including TLC's ink series Miami Ink, LA Ink, and New York Ink—and Spike TV's Ink Master, recently crowned their first woman winner.
+Tattoo culture has become the subject of several reality television shows—including TLC's ink series Miami Ink, LA Ink, and New York Ink—and Spike TV's Ink Master, recently crowned its first woman winner.
 Reality television, as well as many famous tattooers Instagram accounts such as Dr. Woo, Kat Von D, and others, have all helped lift the veil behind tattoo culture and give the general public a peek into this otherwise private world.
 Tattoos continue to gain momentum in celebrity and culture, and if 2016 has taught us anything, it's that tattoos really are for the masses.

 Follow Anni Irish on Twitter.